Defence and Citizenship Day (France)

 It is a one-day program that deals with citizenship, Duty of Remembrance, and awareness of defence, army, nation and European issues.

-It has replaced the military service.

 From 1998 to 2010, it was called Defence Preparation Day (Journée d’Appel de Préparation à la Défense).

 Participants

 It is compulsory for all persons of French nationality, both males and females, who live in France or abroad, and is directed at young people aged between 16 and 25 years of age.

 Exception

-Persons suffering from a serious illness and severely disabled persons are exempted.
+Persons suffering from a serious illness and severely disabled persons are exempted as well as people living abroad if their embassy does not host the event.

 Activities

 The program lasts one day, usually from 8:00AM to 5:00PM.
 Participants first start to fill out some administrative papers and then take some exams to evaluate their French text comprehension.
 Afterwards, participants learn more about the French defence, the European and international geopolitical situations, and also about international agreements.

 It is also an opportunity for participants to discover army trades (such as technician, soldier, mender, pilot, sailor, tank driver etc.), and the different military training programs.

 A first aid training has been integrated into the program since 2014.